kanakabhashitha/Surge_Assignment/README.md

 # Surge_Assignment

-## front-end application run instruction
+## front-end application run instructions

 01) To start, open a project in your preferred editor or command prompt.
 02) Then type in the same terminal as "**cd client**" and connect to the client directory.